cyberbotics/webots/docs/blog/Webots-2020-a-release.md

 Webots 2020a contains a new complete apartment environment: check it [here](../guide/samples-environments.md#complete_apartment-wbt).

 On Linux, you can now also program your controllers with Python 3.8.

+Finally, after one year of open-source, we removed the license system and turned also the old Webots versions prior to R2019 free.
+Please check the [documentation](../guide/general-faq.md#can-i-still-use-a-webots-version-before-the-r2019a-release) for further details.
+Just note that old versions are no longer maintained.

 **Go and [download](https://cyberbotics.com/#download) Webots R2020a today, so you don't miss out on all these great new features!**